 - Leans heavily toward female users

 You already know the power of visuals in advertising your startup.
-Having images, graphics, and even short videos is crucial to your success.
+Images, graphics, and even short videos are crucial to your success.
 And Instagram is where you can share those visuals to garner new followers, increase your organic reach, and interact with your audience.

-Tentsile is a company that makes what they call “portable tree houses” in the form of hanging tents.
-Their product lends itself to being used in beautiful locations, and Tentsile uses that fact to great advantage.
+Tentsile is a company that makes “portable tree houses” in the form of hanging tents.
+Their product lends itself to being used in beautiful locations, and Tentsile uses that fact.
 Their Instagram account is full of professional pictures of their tents in some of the most picturesque locations in the world.
-But they don’t stop there, inviting their customers to submit their own pictures of their tents wherever in the world they’re using them for inclusion in their feed.
-This brings home how new customers could be using their own tentsile, and helps them see how the product could take their own adventures to the next level.
+But they don't stop there, inviting their customers to submit pictures of their tents wherever they're using them for inclusion in their feed.
+This brings home how new customers could use their tensile and helps them see how the product could take their adventures to the next level.